-Once these questions are answered, the Scrum project management team will have an idea of the scope of work that is expected throughout the upcoming sprint, and the time allocated for each tasks.
+Once these questions are answered, the Scrum project management team will have an idea of the scope of work that is expected throughout the upcoming sprint, and the time allocated for each task.
 It is also during Sprint Planning that the Sprint Backlog is organized, which is a list of tasks that reflect the work that needs to be completed.

-The Sprint Review is an informal meeting held at the end of every Sprint where the Scrum Team present their Increment to the stakeholders.
-During the review, everyone shares feedback, and collaborates on what needs to be done in the next Sprint to optimize the value of the product.
+The Sprint Review is an informal meeting held at the end of every Sprint where the Scrum Team presents their Increment to the stakeholders.
+During the review, everyone shares feedback and collaborates on what needs to be done in the next Sprint to optimize the value of the product.
 The review ends with a revised Product Backlog that outlines the items for the next Sprint based on what was collectively discussed and agreed upon.

 There are two more activities that, although not core to Scrum project management, occur commonly enough to be worth a mention.